dschizas/playgroundds/README.md

-# playgroundds - Virtualtrips JavaScript code challenge
+# playgroundds - VT Challenge

 "Playgroundds" is a simple repository that uses Node.js, sqlite and React.js to create an search functionality for different UK locations.
 I created this repository for the virtual trips coding challenge.